Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 Zeno imagined his school of philosophy as accessible to all, accepting anyone as a student, unlike some other schools that only taught the wealthy and the elite in hallowed gymnasiums.

-The colonnade where Zeno taught was actually a roofed platform with pillars and a wall.
-The Athenians knew it as the Stoa Poikile or the Painted Porch.
-Built by the statesman Peisianax in the 5th century BCE, the wall of Stoa Poikile displayed some of the most acclaimed paintings of that time.
+The arcade where Zeno taught was a roofed platform with pillars and a wall.
+The Athenians knew it as the Stoa Poikilê or the Painted Porch.

 Unfortunately, the Stoa was also the place where 1400 Athenians were murdered during an anti-democratic rising in the times of Socrates.

-Zeno was clear most Athenians suffered because they desired what they didn’t have or feared losing what they already had.
-And their pursuit of pleasure in a world where everything perishes was exactly what kept them unhappy and unsatisfied.
+Zeno was clear that most Athenians suffered because they desired what they didn’t have or feared losing what they already had.
+And their pursuit of pleasure in a world where everything perishes was what kept them unhappy and unsatisfied.

 Zeno taught if one used their reason to realize nothing of earthly value has any lasting value, then they could set themselves free from “enslavement to one’s passions.”

-He “argued that virtue, not pleasure, was the only good and that natural law, not the random swerving of atoms, was the key principle of the universe.”
+He argued that virtue, not pleasure, was the only good and that natural law, not the random swerving of atoms, was the key principle of the universe.

-Zeno is credited as the first to divide philosophy into three parts: logic, ethics, and physics.
-Logic dealt with the form and expression of knowledge, ethics with the use of knowledge, and physics with the matter of knowledge.
+Logic deals with the form and expression of knowledge, ethics with the use of knowledge, and physics with the matter of knowledge.

 The last, knowledge, is what only a truly wise person possesses.